 The S5/6 Personal Finance class visited Museum on the Mound in October 2018 to look at various aspects relating to money and how it originated.
 They even got to see £1 million.

-Ongoing support is offered to all students at all levels after school on a Wednesday and during some lunch periods.
+Ongoing support is offered to all students at all levels after school on Wednesday and Thursday and during some lunch periods.
 Mrs Graham or a class teacher should be contacted if extra support is required and arrangements can be made.